 Operate European Digital Industry with Products and Services - OEDIPUS

-OEDIPUS (Operate European Digital Industry with Products and Services) is a High Impact Initiative (HII) belonging to the Digital Industry Action Line of EIT Digital and aimed at creating innovative solutions and business opportunities for European industrial players, corporations and SMEs.
+OEDIPUS (Operate European Digital Industry with Products and Services) is a High Impact Initiative (HII) belonging to the Digital Industry Focus Area of EIT Digital and aimed at creating innovative solutions and business opportunities for European industrial players, corporations and SMEs.
 Read more

 AWARD - Autonomous Warehouse and Last Mile Delivery